baptistegh/terraform-provider-lakekeeper/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the maintainers at [INSERT CONTACT EMAIL OR ISSUE TEMPLATE LINK].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be [reported to the maintainers](https://github.com/baptistegh/terraform-provider-lakekeeper/issues).
 All complaints will be reviewed and investigated promptly and fairly.

 ## Attribution